google/kf/docs/kf.dev/content/en/docs/general-info/kf-cli/commands/kf_env.md

 ### Synopsis

-List the names and values of the environment variables for an app
+The env command gets the names and values of developer managed environment variables for an application.

+ This command does not include environment variables that are set by kf such as VCAP_SERVICES or set by operators for all apps on the space.

 ```
 kf env APP_NAME [flags]